 Carlton County Transportation and Land Building

 Hunting is allowed on all County-owned, Tax-forfeited, and Memorial Forest land, with the exception of such land within a city's limits, airports, landfills, gravel pits (in general; contact Transportation Department for more information), or land on which county buildings are located.

 Hunting rules and Regulations on Carlton County managed lands are enforced by MN DNR Conservation Officers.

 View Department of Natural Resources Hunting and Trapping Regulations website.

 The best way to identify county-owned, Tax-forfeited and Memorial Forest lands is to consult a Carlton County plat book.
-2017 plat books are available for purchase in the Recorder’s Office at the Courthouse in Carlton, MN or at the Carlton County Extension Office.
+2017 plat books are available for purchase at the Courthouse in Carlton, MN or at the Carlton County Extension Office.

 Changes in ownership are ongoing.
-To obtain current ownership information, check with the Carlton County Land Department or the Carlton County Auditor’s Office.
+To obtain current ownership information, check with the Carlton County Auditor’s Office.